‘Round The Farm

 We have a couple new products this week on the farm.
 I’ve been slow to get these posted, but finally they’re here.
 In addition to the products mentioned here, we’ll be offereing more new products in the future including beef bacon and smoked brats!
 Stay tuned for more to come on those.
 First up, we have:

-Why Our Pork Sirloin Chops are Different:
+Why Our Sliced Pork Loin is Different:

 Our pigs live in the woods and on pasture, rooting around and doing what pigs love to do.
 We never use antibiotics or growth hormones.
 They’re not confined to concrete slabs in massive barns—they get fresh air, sunshine, and room to be pigs.
 That lifestyle makes a real difference in the quality and flavor of the meat.

 The pork is processed at USDA facilities using air-chilling methods instead of the water-bath chilling most grocery store pork goes through.
 That means our pork isn’t pumped full of water and chlorine—it’s just pure pork with better flavor and texture.

-How to Cook Pork Sirloin Chops:
+How to Use Sliced Pork Loin:

 Cooking Tips: